Skip to main content

 Amanda has seven years of experience in environmental systems and biological research with a focus in coastal water chemistry and wetland soil biogeochemistry.
 Amanda is a Certified Ecologist and received her Bachelor and Master of Science from the University of South Florida in Environmental Science.
 Her research background includes quantifying carbon burial and accumulation rates as a proxy for sea-level rise and historic ecosystem dynamics in mangrove forests.
 Additionally, Amanda has studied nutrient cycling and sequestration in estuarine and coastal habitats, performed extensive mapping and monitoring of both terrestrial and aquatic ecosystems, and is proficient in listed species surveys.

-Her current research focus with the University is studying the ecosystem effects of coastal eutrophication in estuarine systems with the goal of supporting effective management strategies that will advance solutions to minimize anthropogenic impacts to coastal waters.
+She is studying the ecosystem effects of coastal eutrophication in estuarine systems with the goal of supporting effective management strategies that will advance solutions to minimize anthropogenic impacts to coastal waters.
 This research also seeks to better understand the influence anthropogenic nutrients have on habitats that are an ecological and economic necessity like mangrove, marsh, and seagrass communities.

 Megan Sanford